powerjiayun/TrialMacApp/readme.md

 - Native code writing injection plug-ins
 - **The code is open source and free**

+### Advantages over other cracking software

+- Download the original software from the official website or Mac App Store to ensure the source is safe
+- The supported versions in the support list are any version of this program.
+When a new version is released, it can be immediately upgraded to use the new version (generally applicable to larger versions, such as 1. xx applicable, 2. xx may not be applicable)

 ## Tutorial

 1. Download the software from the official website or Mac App Store (Whether it is Mac App Store can be checked from the list of <a href="app.md">all supported apps</a>)